 - documentary evidence of professional experience as applicable, clearly indicating starting and finishing dates.

 Copies of the above-mentioned documents will be retained by the Institute;

 If at any stage of the procedure, it were established that information in the application has been knowingly falsified, the candidate shall be disqualified from the process.

-The initial period of secondment shall be specified in the exchange of letters between the Institute and the employer of the selected candidate.
+The initial period of secondment shall be specified in the exchange of letters between the Institute and the employer of the selected SNE.

 Soliciting on behalf of a candidate can lead to immediate disqualification.

 For applications to be valid, candidates must complete an EIGE application form, available above only in English and which is to be forwarded electronically to firstname.lastname@example.org .
 The subject title should include the vacancy reference number.
 Applications may also be forwarded to EIGE on behalf of applicants by the Permanent Representations of the EU Member States.

 Applicants are requested not to attach any supporting documents at this stage (e.g. copies of ID cards, diplomas, evidence of previous professional experience, etc.).
 Only shortlisted candidates will be asked to present copies of these documents for verification.
 Applications will not be returned to candidates but will be kept on the file by the Institute in line with its data protection guidelines.